When it's the cold and flu season, do you or your kids seem to catch everything going around, and always get a bad case of it?

 10 Tips for How to Build Up Your Immune System:

 1. Get enough sleep (I've gotten so much better about this!)
 Thankfully, I’ve never dealt with insomnia, but my best tip is to read a book that a friend recommended, Say Good Night to Insomnia.
 Also, your mattress may be the problem.
-Click here for the best non-toxic mattress, why organic may not be the best option, and how Kent's back pain went away overnight with this new mattress.
+Click here for the best non-toxic mattress.
+Or click here for a more affordable one that people have been going nuts over lately!

-4. If you're really sick or have long-term issues, look into a strong probiotic (here's where I get mine), also try to get more fermented foods & drinks into your diet – like yogurt, Kefir soda pop, Kombucha, fermented veggies, etc. Raw milk also has natural probiotics.
-(Where to find good probiotics or fermented food starters.)
+4. If you're really sick or have long-term issues, look into a strong probiotic (<– I take that one and actually take it daily as a preventative), also try to get more fermented foods & drinks into your diet – like yogurt, Kefir soda pop, Kombucha, fermented veggies, etc. (Find fermented food starters here to make your own fermented foods.)

-8. Exercise is as important as you've heard.
-Even just a nice walk in the fresh air, especially with a good friend you can talk to.
+8. Exercise is important, especially taking a nice walk and breathing in fresh air — this can do wonders, especially with a good friend you can talk to. 🙂

-9. A few things I've listed are part of the Gaps Diet, but for some, in order to build up your immune system, you may need to take it further and implement even more of the GAPS Diet principles.
-(Get the GAPS book here.)
+9. A few things I've listed are part of the Gaps Diet (cod liver oil, fermented foods, broth, etc.), but for some, in order to build up your immune system, you may need to take it further and implement even more of the GAPS Diet principles.
+(Also get the GAPS book here.)

 10. Find ways to cut the stress in your life.
 I know, I know, many of you don't see a way to do that.
 I feel like that at times, too.
 So here are 2 more tips then: 1.
 Learn an easy way to relax, at least for a moment, in the midst of the stress, and 2.
 Read about someone at my other blog who can help you get through the tough times in your life.